What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 8. Enjoy yourself

-It cannot be a lasting lifestyle change if you don’t enjoy yourself.
+It cannot be a happy and balanced approach to eating if you don’t enjoy your food.

 This should really be the number one principle here.
 If you don’t enjoy what you’re eating, life gets pretty dull and stupid, if we’re being honest.